Saturday, March 28, 2009

 The very last two students in the room were two young women, both

-cheerleaders, and very popular.
+cheerleaders, and very popular."Sure!"

 Dr. Christianson went to Linda, the second to last, and asked,